OpenIndiana/oi-docs/docs/dev/userland.md

 The Original Documentation is _________________.

-The Initial Writer of the Original Documentation is Aurelien Larcher Copyright (C) 2016 [Insert year(s)].
+The Initial Writer of the Original Documentation is Aurelien Larcher Copyright (C) 2016.
 All Rights Reserved.
 (Initial Writer contact(s):________________[Insert hyperlink/alias]).

 Contributor(s): Johnathan Jenkins, Michael Kruger, Theodore Seán Tubbs

+Portions created by Adam Stevko are Copyright (C) 2016.
+Portions created by Alexander Pyhalov are Copyright (C) 2019.

 Portions created by ______ are Copyright (C)_________[Insert year(s)].
 All Rights Reserved.
 (Contributor contact(s):________________[Insert hyperlink/alias]).